pitdive/haproxy_config/README.md

 	haproxy_template.cfg

-You need to have also the files :
+You need to have also the files (from the Cloudian cluster / Puppet Master) :

 	CloudianPackages/survey.csv